Piperapk/pipera-portfolio/README.md

 <h1>
 </div>

 Refresh on my [portfolio](https://ikrushkov.com/) built with Next.js, Typescript and deployed on Vercel.
 Designed with love in Adobe XD and using Tailwind.
+Strapi CMS used for content managment.

 ## Forking and using the repo
 - If you want to distribute or use the code for your own project please get in touch first.
 It's not a problem, please just ask first.